eNeRGy164/blog/src/posts/2010-01-08-correcting-time-drift-with-centos-on-hyper-v.md

   - VM
 ---

-I was having trouble with the clock in my Linux Hyper-V VM’s.
+I was having trouble with the clock in my Linux Hyper-V VMs.
 The time was constantly drifting forward.
 Using the Network Time Protocol (NTP) only slowed the drift a bit down but often the NTP-service gave up after several days.